seanken/CellLevel_QC/README.md

  `-t,--test:` Used for testing purposes, ends the program after reading in 10 million alignments from the bam.

- `-s,--sanityCheck:` Prints some basic sanity checks of the analysis.
+ `-s,--sanityCheck:` Prints some basic sanity checks and a handful of unit tests of the analysis.
 In particular, looks to make sure integers are integers, percents are percents, and compares the aggregate results of the QC metrics produced to the sample level results returned by CellRanger.
 Meant to be used with the -d flag.

  `-m,--matrix:` Matrix input, not currently used though likely will be some day.